joseguzman1337/termux/README.md

 ## Pre-Requisite

-Download [F-Droid](https://f-droid.org/F-Droid.apk) in your Andorid, open it, search termux and install it.
+Download [F-Droid](https://f-droid.org/F-Droid.apk) in your Android, open it, search termux and install it.

 Free Storage Space = 33.37 GB